PacktWorkshops/The-Deep-Learning-with-Keras-Workshop/README.md

 ## About The Deep Learning with Keras Workshop
-New experiences can be intimidating, but not this one!
-The Deep Learning with Keras Workshop is a beginner’s guide to deep learning to help you explore deep learning from scratch with Keras, and be on your way to training your first ever neural networks.
+[The Deep Learning with Keras Workshop](https://www.amazon.com/Deep-Learning-Keras-Workshop-network-ebook/dp/B08Q8JJ45N/ref=sr_1_1?dchild=1&keywords=The%20Deep%20Learning%20with%20Keras%20Workshop&qid=1611054389&sr=8-1&utm_source=GitHub&utm_medium=Repository&utm_campaign=9781801071185&utm_term=Deep%20Learning%20with%20Keras&utm_content=The%20Deep%20Learning%20with%20Keras%20Workshop) outlines a simple and straightforward way for you to understand deep learning with Keras.
+Starting with basic concepts such as data preprocessing, this book equips you with all the tools and techniques required for training your neural networks to solve various modeling problems.

-What sets Keras apart from other deep learning frameworks is its simplicity.
-With over two hundred thousand users, Keras has a stronger adoption in industry and the research community than any other deep learning framework.

 ## What you will learn